 \subsection{Moments of the distribution}

-In order to formally discuss different LBM schemes, important concepts of moments of the distribution are introduced in this section.
+In order to formally discuss different \ac{LBM} schemes, the concept of moments of the distribution is introduced in this section.
 Here, the D2Q9 lattice will be adopted for illustrational purposes, but without the loss of generality.
 The D2Q9 is the most popular lattice discretisation used for 2D problems, and it defines the discrete velocity vectors $\bs e_i$ as,

 The discrete, raw moments in 2D are defined as, \begin{linenomath} \end{linenomath} which can be easily extended to 3D with three indices.
-For moments of LBM densities, $\lbmh$, post-collision densities, $\lbmh_i^\star$, equilibrium distribution, $\h^\eq$ and source term, $q$, we will use $\tilde\bY$, $\tilde\bY^\star$, $\bY^\eq$ and $\bs R$ respectively.
+For moments of \ac{LBM} densities, $\lbmh$, post-collision densities, $\lbmh_i^\star$, equilibrium distribution, $\h^\eq$ and source term, $q$, we will use $\tilde\bY$, $\tilde\bY^\star$, $\bY^\eq$ and $\bs R$ respectively.

 As the set of densities is finite, and the velocities $\bs e$ are distinct, one can select a finite set of linearly independent moments to fully represent any set of densities.
-For the D2Q9 lattice, the following set of moments are chosen, \begin{linenomath} \end{linenomath}
+For the D2Q9 lattice, the following set of moments is chosen, \begin{linenomath} \end{linenomath}